pdmosses/metaborg.github.io/docs/howtos/installation/install-spoofax-on-macos-arm.md

 3. Save and close the file.
 4. Restart your terminal to apply the changes.

 Now you can install a JDK.
-We tested this with JDK 11 but Java 8 and newer should work.
+We tested this with JDK 11 (recommended) but Java 8 and newer should work.
 For example:

 ```shell
 sdk install java 11.0.18-tem